charlehsin/charlehsin.github.io/_posts/2022-07-06-san-jose-food.md

 ## Day 1

-Our Southwest flight from Portland, Oregon landed at San Jose airport around noon, and then we picked up the rental car at Avis.
-There were a long line at Avis and it took 1 hour to get our rental car.
+Our Southwest flight from Portland, Oregon lands at San Jose airport around noon, and then we pick up the rental car at Avis.
+There is a long line at Avis and it takes 1 hour to get our rental car.

 We have the late lunch at [Taiwan Cafe (林家萬巒豬腳)](https://www.taiwancafemilpitas.com/) at Milpitas.
 We arrive just minutes before they stop taking any new customer for their lunch break.